 JENNIFER FLOWERS - WCHA VICE PRESIDENT AND WOMEN'S LEAGUE COMMISSIONER

-Flowers joined the WCHA from the Northern Sun Intercollegiate Conference, where she had served as that league's Assistant Commissioner for Membership Services since August 2016.
-She succeeded outgoing commissioner Katie Million, who served from 2016-19 before departing for a role with USA Hockey following the 2018-19 season.
+Flowers, who was introduced as the WCHA's fourth Women's League Commissioner on June 3, 2019, joined the WCHA from the Northern Sun Intercollegiate Conference, where she served as that league's Assistant Commissioner for Membership Services from 2016-19.

 At the NSIC, Flowers focused on the internal service of the membership and league stakeholders.
 She served as the office liaison in support of the NSIC senior women's administrators, faculty athletic representatives, Student-Athlete Advisory Committees and officials coordinators.
 Flowers was responsible for assisting with strategic plan implementation with a commitment to academics and life skills, athletics operations and compliance, diversity and inclusion, game day, championships, membership and positioning.
 She had championship oversight of volleyball, swimming & diving, basketball and softball.
 The Manson, Iowa, native was also closely involved in sponsorship and corporate partner initiatives during her time with the NSIC.